Rules for computer networks

 - You should be aware that network and system administrators have the power and the right to go into the systems and intercept traffic on the network, and that they may need to read information belonging to an individual.

-Abuse of the networks can lead to temporary or permanent exclusion from use of the networks.
+Misuse of the networks may result in temporary or permanent exclusion from use of the networks.

 servicedesk [at] lu [dot] se (servicedesk[at]lu[dot]se)